4 Recommended Products for a DIY Beauty Detox

 You can buy expensive detox kits in many stores, but surprisingly some of the most

-effective tools for detoxing can actually be found in your cupboard, or at the local
+effective tools for beauty detoxing can actually be found in your cupboard, or at the local

 grocery or health food store.

 Epsom salts are one of the key products you need when you are doing a beauty detox.
 Let’s take a look at what makes Epsom salts so special.
 They can be placed in a bath and the magnesium content is easily absorbed through the skin.
 It can relieve muscle tension and help with inflammation.